Now offering cupping therapy! Can be added to any session.

 Register here for Ashiatsu Oriental Bar Therapy massage class!

-My favorite part of class was learning the new moves for the deepest most luxurious massage on the planet!
+My favorite part of the class was learning the new moves for the deepest most luxurious massage on the planet!
 I cannot wait to take all the classes with Mary-Claire!

---Melissa Simmering; Bettendorf, IA
+--Melissa Simmering, Bettendorf, IA

 Ashiatsu Barefoot Massage---Massaging with Sole

 Originally written for the Ohio AMTA chapter by Mary-Claire Fredette, LMT